JohnHKoh/MelonYTMPlaylist/README.md

 The playlist specified in the "config.json"'s `playlist_id` should now be updated with the latest songs.

 ### Disclaimer
 The code searches YouTube Music's song catalog using a song's title, artist, and album provided by Melon.
 While this usually returns the correct song, there is a chance that it does not so there is a chance this script does not work 100%.
+This is usually because of translation listing differences between the two platforms.
+For example, the Melon chart may have the song title as "헤픈 우연" but YouTube Music would list the song title as "HAPPEN (헤픈 우연)".

-To mitigate such instances, the "manual_fixes.json" file has been added to account for problematic songs.
+To mitigate such instances, the "data/manual_fixes.json" file has been added to account for problematic songs.

 ### To Do
 - Add Top 100, Weekly, and Monthly charts